Non-payment of the annual fee.

 Information re: Marriage Celebrants ability to appeal a decision by the Marriage Celebrant Section revoke their authorisation as a marriage celebrant by the AAT:

 Section 34 Marriage Act 1961 - implies an ability to appeal.
+But this only applies to the length of notice given before your deregistration is applied.

 - However the Marriage Act 1961 does not state how much notice the Rgeistrar must give for the date of Deregistration.